 In general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, a corporation that undergoes an "ownership change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a three year period, is subject to limitations on its ability to utilize its pre-change NOLs and research and development tax credit carryforwards to offset future taxable income.
 We have not conducted a study to assess whether any such ownership changes have occurred.
-We may have experienced such ownership changes in the past, including as a result of our public offering of shares of common stock in July 2021, and may experience such ownership changes in the future as a result of subsequent changes in our stock ownership (which may be outside our control).
-As a result, if, and to the extent that, we earn net taxable income, our ability to use our pre-change NOLs and research and development tax credit carryforwards to offset such taxable income, our ability to use our pre-change NOLs and research and development tax credit carryforwards to offset such
+We may have experienced such ownership changes in the past, including as a result of our public offering of shares of common stock in July 2021, and may experience such ownership changes in the future as a result of subsequent changes in our stock ownership (which may be outside our control) and as a result of the Merger, if completed.
+As a result, if, and to the extent that, we earn net taxable income, our ability to use our pre-change NOLs and research and development tax credit carryforwards to offset such taxable income may be subject to limitations.